Xiaoyu-Lu/Red-Cube-Escape/README.md

 There're two identified bugs.

 1. The ocean should be impenetrable.
-2. The hidden object should not be clickable (e.g. the hidden portal shouldn't be functional).
+2. Some properties of the hidden object should be removed (e.g. the hidden portal shouldn't be functional).